AzalDevX/devgarden/README.md

-# DevGarden - Kindergarden's MiniGames Application
+# DevGarden - Kindergarten's MiniGames Application

 ## Description
 DevGarden is an Android application developed in Kotlin that offers a collection of educational mini-games designed for children in preschool.
 This application provides interactive activities specifically tailored for the learning and entertainment of young children.